 Enjoy many Thomas and Friends™ rides like Flynn’s Fire Rescue, Toby’s Tram Express, Captain’s Sea Adventure and lots more.
 For children and adults with a sweet tooth, remember there are free treats at the park.
-A family of 4 ticket booked more than 7 days in advance is £90.00.
+A 4 person for £80 ticket can be booked in advance which is £10 cheaper than the normal price which is £90.00.

 Drayton Manor Drive